Spinal Stenosis Doctors in New York

-The spine team at the Weill Cornell Brain and Spine Center — expert spine surgeons along with their team of physicians, nurses, physical therapists, and pain management specialists — provide comprehensive, integrated care for patients with spinal stenosis and many other conditions of the spine.
+The spine team at Och Spine at NewYork-Presbyterian/Weill Cornell Medical Center — expert spine surgeons along with their team of physicians, nurses, physical therapists, and pain management specialists — provide comprehensive, integrated care for patients with spinal stenosis and many other conditions of the spine.
 Patients receive a complete continuum of care, from diagnosis to treatment and recovery.

 Nonsurgical & Non-Invasive Treatment Options

 We generally begin with nonsurgical, non-invasive options to treat spinal stenosis (see Diagnosing and Treating Spinal Stenosis).
 For patients who do need surgery, we offer the latest in minimally invasive surgical techniques using state-of-the-art equipment.
 Patients recover faster, have less pain, and get back to their normal daily activities sooner than they could with older surgical methods.

 Our surgical faculty includes some of the very best world-renowned specialists:

 Dr. Kai-Ming Fu obtained his undergraduate degrees from Stanford University and his medical and graduate training in the M.D./Ph.D. program at Albert Einstein College of Medicine.
 Dr. Fu specializes in minimal access surgery as well as having advanced training in reconstructive, deformity, and oncological spine surgery.
 (Read more about Dr. Fu.)

 Ibrahim Hussain, M.D.